 Saltwater State Park is an 88-acre marine camping park with 1,445 feet of saltwater shoreline on Puget Sound.
 The park offers beautiful views and wildlife-watching opportunities – walk the upland trails for views of Maury and Vashon Islands, the Olympic Mountains, and spectacular sunsets.

-Location: North of Poverty Bay, almost directly SE of Point Robinson.
+Location: North of Poverty Bay, almost directly southeast of Point Robinson.
 The campsite is just north of the restroom.

 Water: South of restroom